 - We’ve been together for 3 1/2 years — as you get older, you can figure out more about the relationships you have in a shorter amount of time.
 I knew after a year that Sarah and I would likely be together for a long time, but though she wanted to get engaged right then, I thought it best to give us time to get to know each other.
 (Which is why I proposed a couple of years later).
 But in that time, I did my checks and balances for a good amount of compatibility, and I’m happy with the results.

 - We both wanted to marry young enough to enjoy at least a few years of marriage child-free—the older you get, the harder it is to conceive, not to mention raising children.
 If we have a kid at 30, when they’re 15, we’ll be 45.
 The longer you wait, the less energy you’ll have.

 - Sarah and I both come from good, caring families, which helps family gathering to be a lot easier.

 - Sarah’s reliable.

 - We both have no real desire to date anyone else.
 We’re cool with how things are and are loyal to the cause.

 - Sarah is not crazy.
 VERY IMPORTANT.

 But this wedding wouldn’t have come together without the help of so many people.
-In the moments where the wedding had to change from an audience of 160 to one of 220; where my enthusiasm had to be tempered by Sarah’s ability to plan; where things needed to get done and I didn’t bother looking at the budget anymore (by then, peace of mind outweighed the price tag) — we needed all the help we could get.
+In the moments where the guest list suddenly grew from 160 to 220; where my enthusiasm needed tempering by Sarah’s ability to plan; where things needed doing and I didn’t even look at the budget anymore (peace of mind eventually outweighs the price tag) — we needed all the help we could get.